 Long term planning is based on the yearly teaching programmes set out in the National Curriculum.
+This is linked with other subjects, where appropriate to fit in with half termly topics.

 Short term planning is carried out weekly in year group teams.
 These plans are incorporated into our school creative curriculum planning and include the learning objective, the activities chosen as the vehicle for achieving the objectives, differentiation, special resources and any key vocabulary or questions.
 Each lesson ends with a focussed plenary.